nymote/nymote.github.io/blog/_posts/2013-09-12-indiewebcamp-uk.md

 solve.
 For the case of Indie Web participants that meant dealing with identity and authentication ([Signpost][]) as well as connectivity ([Signpost][] again) and deployment ([Mirage][]).
-We did briefly discuss immutable datastores and sync problems, where [Irminsule][] is relevant.
+We did briefly discuss immutable datastores and sync problems, where [Irmin][] is relevant.
 I've collected some of these projects on a [links page][], which I'll be adding to over time.
 Please do [send me][email-link] any interesting things which should go on that list.